heptarch/heptarch.github.io/drafts/cone.md

 After the objects have been pulverized, Rubenstein awakes, gathers the shavings, and smelts them into moulds which, after cooling, are placed in the bucket, re-initiating the cycle.
 At this point, the "episode" is complete and he can go to sleep again.
 Rubenstein: "I wanted to enact the creative process rather than talk about it, or in Austinian terms, to concentrate on the illocutionary aspects...
 'Formal elaboration' was just a means of producing illocutionary pressure, that tendency to the performative inherent in all artistic utterance."
 On the objects: "As artists, we consume and transfigure the things we look at, and that was part of the illocutionary cycle I wanted to figure.
 You can think of it as autochthonous self-utterance."

-Rubenstein will re-enact this "cyclic illocutionary" and "autochthonous self-utterance" in Nowhen Gallery, Level 3, on Sunday, July 26.
+Rubenstein will re-enact the "cyclic illocutionary" and "autochthonous self-utterance" of *Swarf Ritual* in Nowhen Gallery, Level 3, on Sunday, July 26.
 Masks will be provided to avoid the inhalation of swarf.

 ## XVII. <a href="#toc">Koan</a><a id="sec-17" name="sec-17"></a>